Palindromes are strings that read the same from the left or right, for example madam or 0110.

 You will be given a string representation of a number and a maximum number of changes you can make.
 Alter the string, one digit at a time, to create the string representation of the largest number possible given the limit to the number of changes.
 The length of the string may not be altered, so you must consider 's left of all higher digits in your tests.
 For example is valid, is not.

-Given a string representing the starting number and a maximum number of changes allowed, create the largest palindromic string of digits possible or the string -1 if it's impossible to create a palindrome under the contstraints.
+Given a string representing the starting number, and a maximum number of changes allowed, create the largest palindromic string of digits possible or the string '-1' if it is not possible to create a palindrome under the contstraints.

 highestValuePalindrome has the following parameter(s):

-n: an integer that represents the length of the integer string
+- int n: the length of the integer string

-k: an integer that represents the maximum number of changes allowed
+- int k: the maximum number of changes allowed

 The first line contains two space-separated integers, and , the number of digits in the number and the maximum number of changes allowed.